-For more information, see Note 9 to the District's financial statements in APPENDIX B - "FINANCIAL STATEMENTS OF THE DISTRICT FOR THE FISCAL YEAR ENDED JUNE 30, 2022."
+For more information, see Note [] to the District's financial statements in APPENDIX B - "FINANCIAL STATEMENTS OF THE DISTRICT FOR THE FISCAL YEAR ENDED JUNE 30, 2022."

 City of Rialto Redevelopment Agency Loan.
-During 2005, the District entered into an agreement with the former City of Rialto Redevelopment Agency ("RDA") for a loan of \$2,717,131 for the purpose of financing the cost of labor and materials for the design, installation and/or construction of a football stadium at Rialto High School.
+[During 2005, the District entered into an agreement with the former City of Rialto Redevelopment Agency ("RDA") for a loan of \$2,717,131 for the purpose of financing the cost of labor and materials for the design, installation and/or construction of a football stadium at Rialto High School.
 During 2008, the District borrowed an additional \$3,390,000 to complete the project.
-During fiscal year 2014-15 and fiscal year 2018-19, the District was informed that the City of Rialto refinanced the 2005 RDA loan and the 2008 RDA loan, respectively, and the former premium was written off.
+During fiscal year 2014-15, the District was informed that the City of Rialto refinanced the 2005 portion of the RDA loans with the District and the former premium was written off.

-Historically, the loan has been repaid by the RDA retaining pass-through payments due to the District in amounts noted on the debt service schedule below.
-However, given the dissolution of redevelopment agencies in the State (see "CONSTITUIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS - Assembly Bill No. 26 & California Redevelopment Association v.
-Matosantos" below for more information), the RDA has been dissolved and debt service payments are now paid directly to the City of Rialto.
-As of June 30, 2022, the principal balance outstanding was \$4,254,888.
+Historically, the loan has been repaid by the RDA retaining pass-through payments due the District in amounts noted on the debt service schedule below.
+However, given the dissolution of redevelopment agencies in the State (see "- Assembly Bill No. 26 & California Redevelopment Association v.
+Matosantos"